purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 1. The third parameter `output` represents a way that this component can communicate with its parent component.
 We'll talk about it more when we talk about parent and child components.
 1. The final parameter, `m`, represents the monad that can be used to run effects in the component.
 Our component doesn't run any effects, so we'll leave this variable open.

-Our counter component can therefore be specified by leaving all of the `H.Component` type variables open except for the first one, `HH.HTML`.
+Our counter component can therefore be specified by leaving all of the `H.Component` type variables open.

 ## The Final Product